wilkon/vanity-numbers/README.md

 ### Implemented projects using the scaffolding provided by Spring Initializer and Angular CLI

 ## SpringBoot App - CORS configured to take request from 4200 (angular default)
+### Setup
+Intellij - open build.gradle as new project

 ### Method 1 -
 run ```./gradlew build``` command then ```java -jar snapshotcreated.jar ```